Retronomia/Scheduler/README.md

 <h1>UCI Schedule Creator Installation Instructions</h1>

 Python 3.8.6 or higher is recommended.
+Git must be installed.

 To successfully install UCI Schedule Creator, please follow these instructions:
 1. In the terminal, use the command `git clone https://github.com/Retronomia/Scheduler.git`